5 Wedding Superstitions You Can Totally Ignore

 4. The bride has to be carried over the threshold.

 The Superstition: Ancient Romans believed that carrying the bride over the threshold of the couple's home protected her from evil spirits.

 Our Take: Do it for fun when you get home from the honeymoon, if you want, as a nod to tradition.
-Or give it a twist — walk hand-in-hand into your new home together instead!
+Or give it a contemporary twist: Walk hand in hand into your new home together instead.

-5. Don't get married on a Saturday, or in May, or on the 13th.
+5. Don't get married on a Saturday, in May, or on the 13th of the month.

-The Superstition: There are actually several superstitions we're referencing here.
-According to English folklore, Saturday is the unluckiest day of the week to marry while Wednesday is supposed to be best of all.
-Then the fear of marrying in May actually dates back to the Romans who held their festival for the dead in May; there's even a nursery rhyme that reads, “Marry in the month of May, and you'll surely rue the day."
+The Superstition: This actually refers to several superstitions.
+According to English folklore, Saturday is the unluckiest day of the week to marry, while Wednesday is supposed to be the best.
+The fear of marrying in May actually dates back to the Romans, who held their festival for the dead in May; there's even a nursery rhyme that reads, “Marry in the month of May, and you'll surely rue the day."
 And finally, there's the infamous unlucky number 13.

-Our Take: Try booking your dream venue while following those rules and you'll understand why all of these superstitions need to leave the equation.
-Unless your family tradition dictates that you find a lucky or auspicious wedding date, choose a day that works for you and move on!
+Our Take: Attempt to book your dream venue while following those calendar-related myths and you'll immediately understand why you should ignore them.
+Unless your family tradition dictates that you find a lucky or auspicious wedding date, choose any beautiful wedding day that works for you, and don't look back.